Black tea is one of the world’s most popular liquids or beverages, with about 80% of people enjoying it daily.

 It has the potential to increase bone density:

 Black tea is thought to help with bone density.
 Due to the specific flavonoids found in black tea, elderly women prone to fractures had a lower chance of fracture-related hospitalization when they drank it, according to a study.

 Because of the phytochemicals included in this popular beverage, people had a decreased risk of arthritis.

 Tea was included in the Arthritis Foundation’s list of suggested beverages for people with arthritis in the United States.

 According to new research, black tea may help to avoid the onset of Parkinson’s disease.
 The origins of this talent are hazy at best and often contradicting.

 Caffeine, which is contained in black tea, has been linked to it in certain studies.
 Smokers and men appeared to have a lower risk of heart disease (rather than women).

-However, non-caffeine-related chemicals were discovered to be effective in a Singapore health study that revealed similar efficacy in black tea.
+However, non-caffeine-related chemicals were found effective in a Singapore health study that revealed similar efficacy in black tea.

 Another study linked this ability to the strong polyphenols found in black tea.
-Whatever the cause, all of these investigations came to the same conclusion: black tea has the ability to prevent Parkinson’s disease.
+Whatever the cause, all of these investigations came to the same conclusion: black tea can prevent Parkinson’s disease.

-Caffeine, which is found in black tea, is a psychostimulant that promotes alertness and performance.
+Caffeine, found in black tea, is a psychostimulant that promotes alertness and performance.